jardsantos/recpad_project/README.md

 |ache on chest|albumin|asbestos exposure|blood lactic dehydrogenise (LDH)|dead or not|
 |glucose|pleural effusion|pleural lactic dehydrogenise|pleural protein|white blood|

-# Final Model - SVM
+# Final Model - SVM:

 We performed a grid search on 3 of the SVM Classifier hyperparams on the data with the features selected on Logistic Regression and it was our final model.
 1. 'C': 1.5151515151515151